Veritas NetBackup™ Self Service Configuration Guide

-On the Backup Servers tab the icon tests the connection to each master server in the system.
+On the Backup Servers page the button tests the connection to each backup server in the system.
 Any failures show as a red cross which can be clicked to show error information.

 Some actions in Self Service create a request in the system.
 From theicon on the top menu you can find the request which can be a good source of troubleshooting information: